Ulthran/ctbus_site/vue-frontend/README.md

 `npm run preview` serves the built files from `dist/` so you can verify the output before deploying.

+After building, upload the contents of `dist/` to your S3 bucket (Terraform in the repo does this automatically).

 The production build expects Vue and Vue Router to be provided from a CDN.
 The default `index.html` includes links to `https://unpkg.com/vue@3/dist/vue.global.prod.js` and `https://unpkg.com/vue-router@4/dist/vue-router.global.prod.js`.
 These